Centre for Addiction and Mental Health: Child Gender Identity Clinic

 In March 2015, the Ontario Provincial Parliament introduced the Affirming Sexual Orientation and Gender Identity Act, aimed at banning conversion therapy practices.
 In June 2015, the legislation was passed unanimously by the provincial parliament.
 The law made LGBT conversion therapy illegal to provide to minors, and removed it from public health insurance coverage for adults.
 After the bill was passed into law, CAMH stated that they welcomed the unanimous support for the bill.

 The external review noted numerous strengths of the clinic, but also described it as an insular entity with an approach dissimilar from other clinics and described it as being out of step with current best practices, including WPATH SOC Version 7.
 They also raised concerns about clinicians asking age inappropriate questions.
 After the review, CAMH shut down the clinic and fired Zucker.
 Kwame McKenzie, medical director of CAMH's child, youth, and family services, said "We want to apologize for the fact that not all of the practices in our childhood gender identity clinic are in step with the latest thinking."
 CAMH announced a process of consultation with community leaders to examine how best to offer care.

-A petition of over 500 sexuality and gender diversity experts decried the change.
 In 2018, CAMH paid Zucker $586,000 and issued a public apology as part of a settlement.

 Forensics

 CAMH's forensic department and its leadership have been the subject of criticism from Ontario judges and the public for issues including public safety, patient civil rights violations, and turning away patients ordered to CAMH by judges.
 This culminated in Ontario Superior Court Justice Maureen Forestell who reportedly "tore a strip off of" CAMH for its actions.
-Dr. Graham Glancy, a forensic psychiatrist at the Maplehurst Correctional Complex accused CAMH of focusing too much on patients and treatments to enhance its international reputation, but at the expense of the less glamorous forensic patients.
+Graham Glancy, a forensic psychiatrist at the Maplehurst Correctional Complex accused CAMH of focusing too much on patients and treatments to enhance its international reputation, but at the expense of the less glamorous forensic patients.
 He added "Cities like Ottawa and London are better resourced but Toronto is terrible.
 It's a disgrace, really."
 Toronto defence counsel Chris Hynes also attributed the problems to the CAMH leadership, saying "CAMH front-line workers pay the price for decisions made by the centre's privatized board of directors."